Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

     * In this way your position as leader is friendly and you can create a different atmosphere where people, even when doing wrong things, can continue to work and experiment
 * Compliments, even for little things, are important for the people involved because they see that you care about what they are doing.
 You need be honest of course!
 * You are a leader so you need to be an example for them to motivate the others to do the same
-* As leader you need to know about “your people” so keep updated about their life
+* As a leader you need to know about “your people” so keep updated about their life
 * Smile because no one wants to see sad people
 * Let other people talk about themselves and their ideas/suggestions
 * Talk about the stuff that interests the audience